Ravbug/UnityHubNative/wxWidgets/docs/msw/install.md

 * `RUNTIME_LIBS=static`

-  Links static version of C and C++ runtime libraries into the executable, so that the program does not depend on DLLs provided with the compiler (e.g.
+  (VC++ only.)
+Links static version of C and C++ runtime libraries into the executable, so that the program does not depend on DLLs provided with the compiler.
-  Visual C++'s msvcrt.dll).

   Caution: Do not use static runtime libraries when building DLL (SHARED=1)!

 * `DEBUG_FLAG=0`